IdiotamSpielen/VTT-Project/README.md

 ## "database" info

 Currently the "database" works with json-files saved on your hard-drive.
--In later stages it is supposed to be able to access a database that you connect yourself.- I have decided to scrap that idea.
+--In later stages it is supposed to be able to access a database that you connect yourself.--
+I have decided to scrap that idea.
 If you want to store your files on an external database, code it yourself.

 ## Core-Functionality